 The Bill & Melinda Gates Foundation is committed to information sharing and transparency.
 We believe that published research resulting from our funding should be promptly and broadly disseminated.
 We have adopted an Open Access policy that enables the unrestricted access and reuse of all peer-reviewed published research funded, in whole or in part, by the foundation, including any underlying data sets.

-Our Open Access policy contains the following elements:
+Our Open Access policy starting on January 1, 2021 will contain the following elements:

-Publication Will Be On “Open Access” Terms.
-All publications shall be published under the Creative Commons Attribution 4.0 Generic License (CC BY 4.0) or an equivalent license.
-This will permit all users of the publication to copy and redistribute the material in any medium or format and transform and build upon the material, including for any purpose (including commercial) without further permission or fees being required.
+- Publication Will Be On “Open Access” Terms.
+All Funded Research including articles accepted for publication shall be published under the Creative Commons Attribution 4.0 Generic License (CC BY 4.0) or an equivalent license.
+This will permit all users to copy, redistribute, transform, and build on the material in any medium or format for any purpose (including commercial) without further permission or fees being required.

 Email questions to email@example.com